-Although the data is hard to pin down, the body of research suggests that around half of mergers and acquisitions fail and fail to add any value.
+Although the data is hard to pin down, the body of research suggests that around half of mergers and acquisitions fail to add any value.
 While this might make uncomfortable reading for any company about to undergo the M&A process, it is a timely reminder of the importance of the due diligence process and undergoing a thorough audit and evaluation process before anything is signed.

-Often with a merger or acquisition, this process is complicated by the sheer amount of information that has to be absorbed by both sides before they can truly evaluate the potential profitability and post merger integration that is so critical in a successful deal.
+Often with a merger or acquisition, this process is complicated by the sheer amount of information that has to be absorbed by both sides before they can truly evaluate the potential profitability and post-merger integration that is so critical in a successful deal.

-In recent years, virtual data rooms have emerged as a powerful ally in this process and they are increasingly being used throughout due diligence to allow both sides to focus on the deal and make a more informed judgement.
+In recent years, virtual data rooms have emerged as a powerful ally in this process and they are increasingly being used throughout due diligence to allow both sides to focus on the deal and make a more informed judgment.

 But while the technology helps, virtual data rooms also need the right human input if they are to be a success, and there are a number of areas where companies can better prepare their virtual data rooms for the due diligence process by getting the right people on board and managing them in the right way:

 One of the biggest failures not just for virtual data rooms, but for corporate technology in general, is not having buy-in from all stakeholders or not having processes in place to ensure the technology is used consistently.

 Both sides of the deal need to be involved in the decision-making process when it comes to deciding on the vendor and planning how the virtual data room will be managed and operated so that all teams are using it in the same way.
 Buy-in from both sides will ensure this level of consistency and ensure that both sides aren’t using different processes in the due diligence process.

 Give it Enough Time